awatson1978/meteor-api/README.md

   @syntax: ['text.html.handlebars', 'source.hbs', 'source.handlebars', 'text.html.spacebars']
 ````

-Please be aware that you might need to repeat this editing operation everytime the package  ``Linter Handlebars`` gets updated.
+Please be aware that you might need to repeat this editing operation everytime the package  ``linter-handlebars`` gets updated.

 ---------------------------------------
 #### Open Files From the Command Line